 A Mouse only needs an entry point as big as its head to access your home!
 Once they are in your home, mice are experts at hiding!

 Have you seen this size of a mouse head?

-Finding entry points is certainly no easy task, and when you consider the above information we would not blame you if you wanted to call in an expert!
+Finding entry points is certainly no easy task, and when you consider the above information, we will not blame you if you want to call in an expert!

 8 Common Mice Entry Points

-Over time, and because it is exposed to the elements, your home may end up with a number of holes in it.
+Over time, and because it is exposed to the elements, your home may end up with several holes.

 It is vital that you regularly check around the perimeter of your home for any signs of wear and tear.

 Ensure that you leave no place unchecked.
-It is especially important to check areas where you may have any plants or bushes growing because these areas are rarely checked but do leave your home exposed.
+It is crucial to check areas where you may have any plants or bushes growing.
+These areas are rarely checked but do leave your home exposed.

-Mice have strong teeth, so even if there is a section of your home that is beginning to crumble, mice can chew through and enter your home.
+Mice have strong teeth, so even if a section of your home is beginning to crumble, mice can chew through and enter your home.

 Over time, I have changed over internet providers, phone providers, and cable providers.
-Each time, a technician has been out to install something new into my home.
+A technician has been out to install something new into my home each time.

 Each change has the potential to leave a redundant cable entering my home.
 Instead of filling the hole, I left them.
-Leaving holes in your home means you are leaving the biggest Mice entry points exposed, all ready for mice to take advantage.
-Before you know it, you will have mice in your attic and you will be lying awake at night wondering if the mice will get into your bed!
+Leaving gaps in your home means leaving the biggest mice entry points exposed.
+Mice will take advantage.
+Before you know it, you will have mice in your attic, and you will be lying awake at night wondering if the mice will get into your bed!

-Regularly check cables holes that are in use too, because the hole may become weak due to the elements.
+Regularly check cable holes in use, too, because the hole may become weak due to the elements.
 If your cable holes get bigger, they can be used as an entry point for mice.

-Air conditioning units need large holes to pass through equipment that is needed for the units to function.
+Air conditioning units need large holes to pass through the equipment.

 Check around the installation for any small gaps around the edge because mice can easily enter using these edges!
-As I said above, mice only need a small area to gain access, so think about that as you are performing your checks.
+As I said above, mice only need a small area to gain access, so think about that as you perform your checks.